dfelinto/blender-manual/manual/video_editing/sequencer/strips/movie_image.rst

       This may mean that portions of the original image no longer fit the content inside the rendered area.
    :Stretch to Fill:
-      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>`
-      so the visual contents of the strip to fill the project's :doc:`/render/output/properties/dimensions`.
+      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>` so the visual contents of the strip to fill the project's :doc:`/render/output/properties/dimensions`.
 Note, unlike the other two methods described above, *Stretch to Fill* does not maintaining the original aspect ratio.

       This may mean that the original image becomes distorted to fit the content inside the rendered area.

 Sound
    Add a :doc:`Sound Strip </video_editing/sequencer/strips/sound>` that contains the movie's audio track.

-Use Movie Framerate
+Use Movie Frame Rate
-   Sets the :ref:`Scene Framerate <bpy.types.RenderSettings.fps>` to the framerate encoded in the movie file.
+   Sets the :ref:`Scene Frame Rate <bpy.types.RenderSettings.fps>` to the frame rate encoded in the movie file.